Mustafa-Osama/FaceRecognizer/README.md

 - Capturing image.
 - Pass the image as an input to FaceTracker model to detect if there is a face in the image or not.
-- If there is a face in the image, the image will be passed into Siamese model to recognize the person.
+- If there is a face in the image, the image will be passed to Siamese model to recognize the person.
+- Siamese model wiil compare the input image with 20 verification images for each person to recognize the person and if the input image doesn't match verification images, the output will be 'Unknown'.
 - FaceTracker model will draw bounding box around the face and take the output of Siamese network as the person's name to put it as a text for the box.

 https://user-images.githubusercontent.com/113447865/193627771-60e3824c-c3c2-469b-a9a8-71252a425c87.mp4